 Classes are offered at the Denver Downtown campus, unless otherwise noted.
 If you are interested, please read these instructions on how to apply to take classes at the Anschutz Medical Campus.

-you will register for courses.
 If you’re interested in taking course offerings from CU Denver please continue to follow the instructions below.

 Residency status will be determined during the application process.
 It is important to complete all dates and information requested on the Tuition Classification Form to ensure you are classified properly as either Resident or Non-Resident for tuition